Thunderbird Strike

 Thunderbird Strike is a side-scrolling video game created by Elizabeth LaPensée.
 In this game the player controls Thunderbird, a legendary creature from the mythology of some North American indigenous peoples, which flies from the Alberta tar sands to the Great Lakes, and along the way attempts to destroy oil industry infrastructure and equipment while trying to revive dead wildlife.
 LaPensée says the game is a protest about pipeline construction on Indigenous land, while telling stories from her culture and encouraging players to take care of Turtle Island.

-The games is available for Microsoft Windows, Android and iOS.
+The game is available for Microsoft Windows, Android and iOS.